Build A Streamlit App in Minutes¶

 SWEATSTACK_CLIENT_SECRET=your_client_secret_here

-Copy and paste the following code into a app.py
+Copy and paste the following code into a app.py file:

 import os